PAIR-code/ai-explorables/source/_posts/2020-09-27-diversity-metrics.md

 ### More Reading

-The [Diversity and Inclusion Metrics](https://arxiv.org/pdf/2002.03256.pdf) has a [Colab](https://colab.research.google.com/github/PAIR-code/ai-explorables/blob/master/source/measuring-diversity/diversity-and-inclusion.ipynb) with a detailed desciption of the metrics, additional visualizations and a reference Python implementation.
+The [Diversity and Inclusion Metrics](https://arxiv.org/pdf/2002.03256.pdf) paper has a [Colab](https://colab.research.google.com/github/PAIR-code/ai-explorables/blob/master/source/measuring-diversity/diversity-and-inclusion.ipynb) with a detailed desciption of the metrics, additional visualizations and a reference Python implementation.

 The difficulties of [measuring fairness](https://pair.withgoogle.com/explorables/measuring-fairness/) in general have been well studied; subset selection is still an active area of research.
 [Fairness of Exposure in Rankings](https://www.cs.cornell.edu/~tj/publications/singh_joachims_18a.pdf) proposes a ranking algorithm that incorporates fairness constraints.
 [Toward creating a fairer ranking in search engine results](https://www.ilab.cs.rutgers.edu/~rg522/publication/gao-2020-ipm/gao-2020-ipm.pdf) measures diversity bias in actual search results.